 Choosing a power of attorney agent is very similar to determining who will be your executor.
 Choose someone who takes care of business, handles bills, and manages your accounts.
 When choosing an executor, don’t necessarily pick the eldest son or the youngest son, but choose someone who has the time and ability to do the job.
 Someone who is very busy is probably the best person, based on the old adage, “If you need something done, give it to a busy person.”
 Distance is not an issue.
 If a person is good at what they do, they’ll figure it out.

-If you have any questions about power of attorney, please contact our experienced Buffalo estate attorney today for a free consultation.
+If you have any questions about power of attorney, please contact our experienced Buffalo estate attorney today for a legal consultation.